The Duchy Hospital

 We asked Mr Deniz to give us an overview of the spinal surgery he carries out on-site at The Duchy:

-“Most of the spinal work at the Duchy hospital involves degenerative conditions such as disc prolapses, stenosis and nerve root entrapment primarily within the cervical and lumbar spine.
+“Most of the spinal work at The Duchy Hospital involves degenerative conditions such as disc prolapses, stenosis and nerve root entrapment primarily within the cervical and lumbar spine.
 I commonly treat patients with debilitating arm pain, sciatica, neck pain and back pain, and problems with their mobility (claudication) and dexterity resulting from spinal conditions.”

 Spinal operations available at The Duchy includes: